Exclusive: RWE to win EU okay to buy E.ON, Innogy renewables businesses

 Network, renewables and retail energy group Innogy was carved out from RWE two years ago as a standalone unit.

-RWE, Germany’s biggest electricity producer, will become Europe’s third-largest renewable energy provider behind Spain’s Iberdrola and Italy’s Enel once the deal is completed.
+On completion, RWE, Germany’s biggest electricity producer, will become Europe’s third-largest renewable energy provider behind Spain’s Iberdrola and Italy’s Enel.

-Both the European Commission, which is scheduled to decide on the deal by Feb.
-26, and Innogy declined to comment.
+The European Commission, which is scheduled to decide on the deal by Feb.
+26, Innogy and E.ON declined to comment.

 RWE said: “We do not see cartel hurdles by taking over the renewable assets from E.ON, but we don’t want to make comments on the ongoing process.”

+The EU competition enforcer is now reviewing E.ON’s acquisition of Innogy’s prized regulated energy networks and customer operations, with a decision due by March 7.

+E.ON and Innogy’s rivals and customers have been asked if the deal will push up prices and harm competition.

-Reporting by Foo Yun Chee, additional reporting by Tom Kaeckenhoff and Matthias Inverardi in Frankfurt; editing by Francesco Guarascio and Jan Harvey
+Reporting by Foo Yun Chee, additional reporting by Tom Kaeckenhoff and Matthias Inverardi in Frankfurt; editing by Jan Harvey and David Evans